logseq/docs/db-version.md

   * Tags are removed from their blocks when the `Remove inline tags` checkbox is checked.
 This matches the behavior of the DB version.
 * Property types are automatically detected for Number, Date, Checkbox, Url, Node and Text.
 If a property value has two conflicting but compatible types like Number and Text, it will choose the more lenient Text type.

-### Importer Todos

-There are existing features that have a database equivalent that are still a TODO for the importer:
-  * Import text files e.g. *.txt or *.edn
-  * Query macros and related query filters that have changed
-  * Import templates
-  * Import org mode files

 ### Convert File Graph to DB graph

 * Click on the three dots menu in the upper right corner and select `Import`.